ashishpatel26/ML-Notes-in-Markdown/11-TimeSeries/01-Introduction.md

 1. Check if time ordered residuals are independent
 2. White Noise: Time Series of independent residuals (i.e. independent and identically distributed (*iid*), normal with 0 mean and constant variance ![](http://mathurl.com/abetvkx.png)) It is given by ![white_noise](http://mathurl.com/y8sbreq5.png)
 3. When doing regression models of nonstationary time series, check for autocorrelation in the residual series, because **a pattern in the residual series is equivalent to pattern in the data not captured by our model**.

+The first thing we need to do after fitting a regression model, is plot the residuals against time.
+Since residuals aren't Time Series objects, we would need to use **plot.ts**.